vskaush2/cyclicityanalysis/README.md

 # Cyclicity Analysis of Time-Series
 This repository contains a working implementation of Cyclicity Analysis, which is a pattern recognition technique for analyzing the leader follower dynamics of multiple time-series.

+Full documentation and an example Jupyter notebook are available in the [GitHub repository](https://github.com/vskaush2/cyclicityanalysis).

 ## Requirements
 Download [Python >=3.7](https://www.python.org/downloads/)